 Hon.
 John C. Lifland, United States District Judge, U.S. District Court for the District of New Jersey (2000-2001)

-- Representing a university in litigation challenging the school’s Title IX investigative and disciplinary process.
+- Successfully obtaining the dismissal of claims filed against a university in litigation challenging the school’s Title IX investigative and disciplinary process.

 - Providing a corporate client with legal advice and support regarding external communications and media issues related to a high-profile litigation and settlement.